Some Thoughts on Training the "Come" Command

 Repeat this recall training multiple times during your walk.

-Let the general environment be the main distraction for your dog.
+Let the real world environment be the main distraction for your dog.

 You're not ready to test your recall command in-front of other dogs, yet.